Select the courses you wish to attend using the course list, the schedule and the course cycle here.

 Check your travels to Zürich if you intend to take courses at ETH Zurich.
 Refer to the website of the MSc in Atmospheric and Climate Science program at ETH Zurich for information about the courses (see also the list of elective courses) to make your choice.
 See also the FAQs about taking courses at ETH Zurich and reimbursement of travel expenses below.

 Make sure that you are registered as a "Special Student" at ETH Zurich: See their information page for 'special students University of Bern', fill out the registration form and send it to the given address in the first week of the semester.
 You will then receive a personal login with which you may register for courses.
 Courses at ETH Zurich must be registered for by the fourth week of the semester.
 There is no registration fee and no fees for courses.
 More information and explanations about studying at ETH Zurich can be found on their homepage of the Rectorate.
 Please note that this registration must be done for each semester.

 All courses (with credits and grades) listed as Elective courses ETH (PDF, 59KB) are fully recognized within the MSc in Climate Sciences, University of Bern and can be part of the 52 ECTS elective courses.
-For all other courses you wish to take (within the 10 ECTS of "wild cards", i.e. extra-curricular courses), written permission from the studies coordinator is required.
+For all other courses you wish to take (within the 10 ECTS of "wild cards", i.e. extra-curricular courses), written permission from our studies directorate is required.
 Check the website of the MSc in Atmospheric and Climate Science program at ETH Zurich for information on the courses to make your choice.
 See also FAQ on extra-curricular courses.